Mayday Parade (album)

 Mayday Parade is the third studio album by American rock band Mayday Parade.
 It was released by Fearless on October 4, 2011.
+It was also released through Independent Label Group, after the band departed Atlantic Records.
+Produced by Zack Odom and Kenneth Mount, the album sees the band writing all the material again, compared to their previous album Anywhere but Here (2009).

 The album debuted at number 12 on the U.S. Billboard 200, selling near to 27,000 copies in its first week, becoming the band's second highest charted album to date.
+It also reached number four on the US Top Alternative Albums and number five on the US Top Rock Albums charts.

 Background and production

 In March 2009, it was announced Mayday Parade had signed to Atlantic.
 While working on their major label debut, Anywhere but Here (2009), Atlantic expected the band to make a pop album.
 While the band attempted to follow this direction, they were weighed down by "so much overbearing pressure", according to guitarist Brooks Betts.
 Vocalist Derek Sanders later recalled that "there was a lot of outside influence" from Atlantic that resulted in "a lot of co-writes".
 In retrospect, Sanders said the band simply recorded songs that they "didn't care about as much or love as much".
 Brooks pointed out that it wasn't "the best representation [of the band]."

-The album was written by the band during early 2011 at a beach house in Panacea, Florida.
+The album was written by the band during early 2011, at a beach house in Panacea, Florida.
 For this album, the band wrote all of the material.
 "Stay" is about pain experienced when losing a loved one.
-They began recording with Zack Odom and Kenneth Mount on February 24, 2011 and the record was reportedly completed "[the band's] way," not "someone else's way," on April 18.
+The album was recorded over the course of two months, they began recording with Zack Odom and Kenneth Mount in February, and the record was reportedly completed "[the band's] way," not "someone else's way," on April 18.
 Recording took place at Vinatage Song Studio in Alpharetta, Georgia and at Tree Sound Studios in Norcross, Georgia.
+Sanders said the band "pushed themselves outside of their typical boundaries," creatively expanding on the instrumentals.
 The group brought in a string section for certain tracks.
+He also spoke about doing the process their way, stating, "I think we've found the perfect formula for how to do it.
+We'll probably do the same thing in the future — it'll be us in a beach house in Florida for about a month and write most of the album there [...] getting away from everything and having no distractions."

+The album's artwork was created by Jerrod Landon Porter and the CD booklet features an eight panel comic book.